 The Blue Door (William's Flat)

-The property is valued in the multi-millions and is actually a converted chapel, with huge windows and ornate church features so not anything like the studio set used for the interior filming in the movie.
-You can't see any of this... from the street though so simply look for a blue door near the corner of Portobello Road and other confused tourists also wondering if that's the right door.
-It is.Continue to 8 of 9 below.
+The property is valued in the multi-millions and is actually a converted chapel with huge windows and ornate church features, thus nothing like the studio set used for the interior scenes in the movie.
+You can't see any of this from the street though, but you can snap a quick photograph in front of the new blue door.

-William Thacker's (Hugh Grant's) friend Tony (Richard McCabe) owned the restaurant here that was deemed a failure.
-Tony and Bernie played "Blue Moon" on the piano on the night it closed.
+Now an art store and gift shop called Portfolio, this location in the film was owned by William Thacker's friend Tony (Richard McCabe).
+The aptly-named Tony's Restaurant was deemed a failure, but Tony and his friend Bernie played "Blue Moon" on the piano on the night it closed in the film.

-From here you could walk along Portobello Road all the way back to Notting Hill Gate, although Ladbroke Grove tube station or Westbourne Park tube station are nearer.
-Or you could continue up Golborne Road and take a walk alongside the Grand Union Canal.
+From here you could walk along Portobello Road all the way back to Notting Hill Gate, although Ladbroke Grove tube station or Westbourne Park tube stations are both closer.
+Alternatively, you could continue up Golborne Road and take a walk along the Grand Union Canal.

 To reach the canal, walk up Golborne Road and continue straight ahead, passing Trellick Tower on your right.
-When the road bends to the left and becomes Kensal Road, head into the canal path, next to Meanwhile Gardens.
-Turn right and you'll reach Little Venice in about 20 minutes, and could consider doing... the Little Venice to Camden Walk.
+When the road bends to the left and becomes Kensal Road, head onto the canal path next to Meanwhile Gardens.
+Turn right and in about 20 minutes you'll reach Little Venice where you could consider doing the Little Venice to Camden Walk.